janfri/regtest/README.md

 unknown result (normally a new results file) and 2 for failure.
 If you use plain regtest without a SCM plugin the exit code is 1 (= unknown result).

-You can change the exit codes for the states with `Regtest.exit_codes` for example:
+You can change the exit codes for the states with `Regtest.exit_codes`.
+The following example changes the behaviour to the same as in regtest version 1.x.

 ```ruby
 Regtest.exit_codes[:unknown_result] = 0